Skip to main content

 Or like this in QuickBooks:

-πŸ‘‰ Note that the amounts shown on Xero/QuickBooks are Tax Exclusive hence why the figures are different.
+πŸ‘‰ Note: The amounts shown on Xero/QuickBooks are Tax Exclusive hence why the figures are different.
 The VAT is shown separately below the subtotal.

 If we now check the balance sheet we will see that Link My Books has allocated the Β£900 to the Klarna clearing account: